frank26080115/Shrew-Dual-Brushed-ESC-with-ELRS/docs/AM32-with-Robust-Dshot/readme.md

 Or... so we thought...

-The code also does something else somewhat clever.
+The code also does something else clever.
 It measures the time between the first pulse and last pulse, and if it's too long or too short, it rejects the packet.

 ![](imgs/dshot_time_measurement.png)